threefoldfoundation/info_threefold/src/farming/farming_calculator/farming_calculator_howto.md

 ## How to work with the calculator.

-Download the calculator, click on File, Export...
-Best to install onlyoffice, this has been used to create this calculator.
+Before you do your calculations & simulations it's helpful to know this sheet was created with Open Office.
+We recommend to install that to avoid breaking of formulas.

 ![](img/farming_calc_export.png)

- - Click File: Export
+- Step 1:Click File: Export
- - Open the File in the sheets application of your preference (Open Office, Excel, Google Sheets)
+- Step 2: Open the File in the sheets application of your preference (Open Office, Excel, Google Sheets)
- -  Change the **red numbers** to match your 3Node's specs in the top.
+- Step 3: Calculate your SU and CU in the: CU_SU_Calculator Tab Change the **red numbers** to match your 3Node's specs in the top.
+- Step 4: Take the SU and CU numbers from your calculation to the Certified Farming Simulator or DIY Farming Simulator
+- Step 5: Fill in your SU and CU on line 11
+- Step 6: Fill in the other red colored cells to your preference. (see the explanations for all below.)

+- **Cloud Unit sales price (avg out)** - USD Sales price for your CU or SU
+- **nr of cloud units for proof of utilization** - Average usage of you CU and SU spread over 60 months
+- **percent of capacity farmer has been able to sell directly** - Amount of capacity you will sell yourself
+- **power utilization (avg out)** - Average usage of your 3Node(s)
+- **token price start** - The token price at the start of your farming endavour
- - Set a price you think the token will be in 5 years (keep in mind, this is what YOU think it will be, nothing can be guaranteed based on these simulations)
+- **token price end** - Where you think the token will be in 5 years
- - % Cultivated over lifetime means: How much usage do you think you node will have.

- When you've filled all of these fields you will be presented with an simulated number according to your input.
+- **cost of capacity (investment cost hardware)** - Your Hardware investment in USD
+- **power cost kw/h** - Cost of 1 Kilowatt/hour in your situation.

 !!!include:farming_toc